stevemussmann/ca_chinook/README.md

 <hr>

 ### Pipeline updates <a name="update"></a>
-1. To update the ca_chinook scripts to the latest versions, navigate to your `~/local/src/ca_chinook` directory and run `git pull`.
+1. To update the ca_chinook scripts to the latest versions, navigate to your `~/local/src/ca_chinook` directory, run `git pull`, and verify that all scripts are executable.
 This should pull in the latest versions of any scripts used for processing.

 ```
 cd ~/local/src/ca_chinook
 git pull
+cd ~/local/src/ca_chinook/scripts
+chmod u+x *.pl
+chmod u+x *.R
+chmod u+x *.sh
 ```

 <hr>